Kiga people: Modern life

-When the British came to nowadays Kabale in 1908, they found farmers and hunters living without any central authority, as they preferred to exist in this way, not wanting to be organized in manner that the other Rwanda groups were.
+When the British came to nowadays Kabale in 1908, they found farmers and hunters living without any central authority, as they preferred to exist in this way, not wanting to be organized in a manner that the other Rwanda groups were.
 There was frequent fighting, plunder and raids from all sides, of recent epidemics, famines, and a locust invasion had challenged the society.
 There were very many clans and so, the Europeans applied the concept of a tribe to the clans, with little grounds for it because the Bakiga are a myriad of very distinct clan groups.

 Though the ruling class of the Abahitira existed and still exists today (Abungura had collapsed), at that time, the groups were not united in any way and the language they were speaking was a dialectical variation of Runyankore, Kinyarwanda, Kihororo and some kind of Kihaya.
 The term "Bakiga" could be translated from Kinyarwanda as "Highlanders", and it was in the beginning most frequently used by the Royal clan of the Abungura, though at later time, they were mostly referred to by the outsiders, and rarely did the people themselves recognise it as a whole tribe.
 Over time it has become a part of local consciousness and today, it is widely known as the people of the hills.
-However, they did not start out as a single distinct tribe as are other large tribal groups in the region.
+However, they did not start out as a single distinct tribe as the other large tribal groups in the region did.

-Bakiga are very hardworking and warrior type.
+Bakiga are very hardworking and a warrior type.
 The warrior nature of the Bakiga made it difficult for colonisers to penetrate their culture.
 The time the colonialists came to Kigezi, they could not influence any single person since they had not yet formed a single body of kingdom, because, it was still underway.

 As sporadic attempts of Bakiga's violent resistance to foreign rule often formed around religious cults, entire traditional religion had to go underground to please the administration.
-Indigenous people initially thought that a convert to Christianity would lose the reasoning capacity and become an idiot.
+Indigenous people initially thought that a convert to Christianity would lose their reasoning capacity and become an idiot.
 They equated Christianity with colonialism, and when they refused one, they felt obliged to reject the other - or to accept both, if they accepted one.